k98kurz/micropycelium/Packager_spec.md

 - (3, 1) => 0b0011 0b0001
 - (8, 3) => 0b1000000 0b0011
 - (4, 12) => 0b0100 0b10000100

+Addresses have a user-friendly string representation with the following format:
+`123-235783::`.
+The number before the dash is the decimal int representation of the tree state.
+The string after the dash is the coordinate encoded as a hex string in which trailing or internal stretches of 00 are replaced with a double colon.
+The empty coordinate replacement will compress only the first instance of at least 2 consecutive null bytes (4 coordinates of zero).

 ## Routing